Roy Ton Powers England To Victory In 2nd Bangladesh ODI - UrduPoint

 The win also made England the first side to win an ODI series in Bangladesh in over six years, with the side also winning a series here last time in 2016.

-Curran, replacing Chris Woakes, took three wickets in five balls in the opening two overs, including two in two balls in the first over to leave Bangladesh reeling at 9-3.
+Curran, replacing Chris Woakes after the first match, took three wickets in five balls in the opening two overs, including two in two balls in the first over to leave Bangladesh reeling at 9-3.

 The hosts could never recover from the damage despite veteran all-rounder Shakib Al Hasan making 58 runs.